 Over the years I have written many articles on motoring art and profiles of individual artists for various UK magazines.
 I am the Continental Correspondent for the Bulletin of the American Automotive Fine Arts Society (AFAS), writing a couple of articles each year.
 In the past I have acted as a Consultant to a major UK auction house for the lotting of art in the sale of the Autocar/Motor archives.

-I do occasionally take stands at motoring shows to buy and sell duplicate material.
-In the past I have taken space at the Goodwood Revival meeting and the September Beaulieu Autojumble and when attending such venues I always look forward to meeting old friends and making new acquaintances.
+In the past I have taken stands at motoring shows such as Goodwood but now I limit myself to the two Beaulieu Autojumbles each year.
+When attending venues I always look forward to meeting old friends and making new acquaintances.

-This is me (on the right) being congratulated by Lord Montagu of Beaulieu for having the best stand at the 2006 Beaulieu International Autojumble.
+This is me on the right being congratulated by the late Lord Montague of Beaulieu for having the best stand at the 2006 Beaulieu International Autojumble.